Biden administration extends federal eviction moratorium for one final month - News Break

 More than 10 million adult renters were behind on rent payments as of early June, according to the Center on Budget and Policy Priorities , a left-leaning think tank.

-That figure encompasses 14 percent of adult renters in the United States and has barely changed since March, according to housing experts from the CBPP.
-Renters of color and those with children are most likely to be struggling with rent payments.

-The federal protection now will remain in place through July 31.
-But the moratorium still faces a looming legal threat in the U.S. Supreme Court , where a group of Alabama real estate agents have asked the justices to declare that the CDC lacks power to block evictions.

-During what CDC officials say will be the final extension of the federal eviction moratorium, the Biden administration will seek to better connect struggling renters with access to assistance programs, which in some states like Pennsylvania have been slow to distribute emergency rental aid.
+During what CDC officials say will be the final extension of the federal eviction moratorium, the Biden administration officials will be seeking to better connect struggling renters with access to assistance programs, which in some states like Pennsylvania have been slow to distribute emergency rental aid.

 Among the new “all-hands-on-deck” efforts announced by the White House were proposals to: